IshmaelRogers/Lesson-1-The-Basics-of-Money/README.md

-# What is
+# The Basics of Money
 ## Objectives:
+- Students will learn the meaning of monetary value.
-- Students will learn the meaning and purpose of currency.
+- Students will learn the purpose of the usage of money.
-- Students will learn about different types of currency exchange systems.
+- Students will learn about different types of money and exchange systems.
-- Students will learn about how to acquire currency.
+- Students will learn about how to acquire money.
-- Students will learn why it is important to know about currency and how it works.
+- Students will learn why it is important to know about money and how it works.

 ## Course Outline:
 - Students will be led to the classroom in a single file line from either youngest to oldest or shortest to tallest.